Doc Bushong: Later life

-Following his baseball retirement in 1891, Bushong, then 33 years old, began practicing dentistry full-time along with two brothers, who were also dentists, at a large dental house in Hoboken, New Jersey.
+Following his baseball retirement in 1891, Bushong, then 33 years old, began practicing dentistry full-time along with two brothers at a large dental house in Hoboken, New Jersey.
 Eventually he became manager of the establishment.
 Also while working in Hoboken, he began and, according to baseball historian William Rankin, "built up a large and flourishing practice", at his home in south Brooklyn, 442 Ninth Street.
-On November 9, 1898, Bushong's 4-year-old son died after being severely burned in an election night bonfire, which were common ritual at the time.
+On November 9, 1898, Bushong's 4-year-old son died after being severely burned in an election night bonfire, which were a common ritual at the time.
 Eventually three of his sons, as well as a nephew, also became Brooklyn dentists and several worked at the Bushong family business, which was in operation as late as 1942.
-On August 19, 1908, Albert John Bushong died of cancer at his home, 442 Ninth Street, Brooklyn, at the age of 51 and was buried in the Holy Cross Cemetery, Brooklyn, New York.
+On August 19, 1908, Bushong died of cancer at his home, 442 Ninth Street, Brooklyn, at the age of 51 and was buried in the Holy Cross Cemetery, Brooklyn, New York.